lapp0/Smart-Market/README.md

 The trust ratings size will be minimal, following the format:
 ```
-Rated user key (32 bytes), Rating user key (32 bytes), Rating (1 byte), Signature (72 bytes), Nonce (1-8+ bytes)
+Rated user key (32 bytes), Rating user key (32 bytes), Rating (2 byte), Timestamp (8 bytes), Signature (72 bytes), Nonce (1-8+ bytes)
 ```
 Each rating will be a little over 100bytes.
 At a rate of 7 ratings per kb, there can be "only" 7 million ratings per GB.
 This doesn't scale to the trade volume of major auctioning and sales websites.
 Completely distributed ratings (everyone having a full copy) are fine for V0.1, but eventually there will have to be a more scalable model that doesn't require every running client have a full copy.

 There will be a default heuristic for getting a users trust based on your trust ratings, but it will be changeable.
 For example, some users might place a lot of trust in the ratings of those they trust, while others may think trust is less transitive.
 Users having different heuristics brings up issues with finding mutually agreeable mediators (you don't know who they trust), but there are many solutions.
 Assuming everyone has the same heuristic is sufficient for V0.1 though.

+The default heuristic for V0.1 will be borrowed from bitcoin-otc.
+From each key, users will be able to determine first level trust (what they rated them), second level trust (what those they have first level trust for rated them) and so on.
+You only can have second level trust in Alice to the extent that your trust Bob (the person who rated Alice).
+For example, if your trust-level for Bob is 4 and his trust level trust for Alice is 7, then only 4 second level trust points will be added to Alices second level trust rating.

+The format for a trust rating is defined to enable easy indexing.
+The first two fields, "Rated user key" and "Rating user key" allow your client to search the WoT for "Rating user"s that you have trust for and find the next level of trust from them.
+The rating bytes allow you to give a rating from -7 to 8 (first 4 bits) and a reason associated with some number between 0 and 2^12 - 1 that is hardcoded in the client (eg. late delivery, perfect, many perfect transactions) as the next 12 bits.
+The timestamp is to make sure it is the most recent rating (next paragraph) and the signature is assocated with the "Rating user key" and verifies that the rating was based by the rating users.
+Finally, the rating is hashed and if the hash of it is less than the target hash, it can be relayed by the network, otherwise the nonce is incremented and it is hashed again.

+If a new rating comes along and it's first 64 bytes are already used in your WoT AND the timestamp is from a later time than the old rating (and the signature is valid and its hash is below the target), then it replaces the old rating in your WoT and is propogated.

 There are DoS problems with this (eg. a user rating everyone in the network or a bunch of faux users), but they will be covered in the Broadcasting section.

 ### Web of Trust Search
-Based on listings in a category you are interested in, your downloaded WoT will determine the trust-rating of each merchant in the list you are viewing.
-The time needed to rate will be determined by the heuristics algorithm.
+Based on listings in a category you are interested in, your downloaded WoT will determine your level one, level two ... level N (N defined by the user) trust for the merchant and display the listings based their trust-rating.

 ### Mutually Agreed Upon Mediators
 Find an agreed upon mediator, or set of mediators using the WoT.
 Bitcoin scripts allow for you to choose N mediators and have the transaction spent to an address determined by either you and the merchant together (both parties are happy) or M of those N mediators along with either a buyer or merchant (whoever the M mediators side with).